Berkeley-MDes/tdf-fa23-Yang.Cen/README.md

+# Report 8 - Week of 10/25/2023

+## Previous projects
+Now I have finished two projects so far.
+In my first project, it is a personal project, I used Grasshopper to design a phone stand for foldable phone users, which is also my first time using Grasshopper, excited but also complicated.
+Grasshopper enabled me to create designs and customize the stand to meet the requirements of different phone users.
+Then in the second project, it was an team effort, where we developed a life vest called "pufferfish” for free divers by utilizing the photon 2 platform.
+In both projects, I have experienced using some interesting tools and learned from them

+## Speculation for the third project
+As we transition to our third project involving AI applications, I'm eager to explore and integrate the various APIs I've previously encountered.
+I believe harnessing the power of AI can introduce innovative solutions and redefine the way we approach design challenges in the realm of emerging technologies.

 # Report 8 - Week of 10/18/2023
 Last week before the final presentation!
 All team members gathered together and we are filming and editing our presentation video, we want audience to have fun
 ![Pufferfish](weekly-reports/16.jpg)